- Advising & Career Development

 - Sign the letter, either by signing a printed copy and scanning, or adding an image of your signature to the letter

 - Put the letter on official letterhead.
 If you do not have letterhead, be sure to include your current contact information

-- Submit the letter as a PDF file
+- Save the letter as a PDF file

-For questions related to LOR submission for UCSF medical students' residency applications, please contact us at 415-514-2059 or email@example.com.
+For other questions related to LoR submission for UCSF medical students' residency applications, please contact Kristen Fitzhenry at 415-514-2059 or email@example.com.